What if my student is documented? How does the judicial process work?

 What is FERPA?

 FERPA is an acronym for the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g, 34 CFR 99).
 Congress enacted FERPA, also referred to as the "Buckley Amendment," in 1974.
 FERPA provides guarantees regarding the access to and confidentiality of education records.
 FERPA guarantees the right to access records, the right to challenge content that is inaccurate, and the right to control over disclosure of records.
 All rights move from the parent to the student in a post-secondary environment.
-So, for the purposes of Judicial Affairs, the student must give consent for us to release any information regarding their judicial record.
+So, for the purposes of Student Conduct, the student must give consent for us to release any information regarding their judicial record.
 Consent is given by filling out a release form indicating who we may release information to and what information we are allowed to release.